Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Error message: "(Unsupported major.minor version 49.0)" while starting server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This message indicates that one is not using the correct version of Java.
+This error says you're not using a correct version of Java.
-The Selenium Server requires Java 1.5 or higher; this error appears when
+The Selenium Server requires Java 1.5 or higher.
-one uses Java 1.4 or backward version instead of 1.5.

-Try running this from the command line:
+To check double-check your java version, run this from the command line.

 .. code-block:: bash

    java -version

-You should see a brief message telling you what version of Java is installed,
+You should see a message showing the Java version.
-like this:

 .. code-block:: bash